Emily Lowery – Executive Director

 Email Sasha: [email protected]

-We are fortunate that 50% of our staff have lived experience of homelessness.
-This not only provides a perspective that others may not have, but empathy to know the struggles of the people we serve.
+We are fortunate that over 50% of our staff have lived experience of homelessness.
+This not only provides a perspective that others may not have, but empathy with the people we serve.